turingschool-examples/fe1-refactor/README.md

 ## Setup

 - Clone this repository down
-- Open up the codebase in your text editor.
-Explore the HTML structure and JavaScript.
+- `cd` into the repo, then run `git pull origin refactor-1`.
-- Open up the application in the browser.
-Explore the funcionality that exists.
+- Open up in your code editor and make sure you see the refactors that your instructor completed.
-- Go back to the code, and line up the JavaScript that creates the functionality you see in the browser.

 ## Tasks